Splatent: Splatting Diffusion Latents for Novel View Synthesis: Experiments

 \subsection{Ablation Studies}

 We perform an ablation study on the DL3DV-10K benchmark using the dense setting to evaluate key components in our method.
 Table~\ref{tab:ablation_attention} reports the impact of using multiple reference images compared to a single view.
 Leveraging multiple references improves reconstruction quality, reducing hallucinations with better grounding of fine-grained scene details.
 Increasing the number of reference views further enhances performance but eventually saturates, as additional views contribute limited new information in the dense setting.
 We also note that memory consumption grows with the number of views.
-For this reason, our base model uses 3 reference views, striking a balance between quality and efficiency.
-Additional ablations, including visualizations, are provided in the Appendix.
+Thus, our base model uses 3 reference views, striking a balance between quality and efficiency.
+More ablations and visualizations are in the Appendix.